WellSaid attracts $10M A round for higher quality synthetic speech – TechCrunch

 WellSaid came out of the Allen Institute for AI incubator in 2019, and its goal was to make synthetic voices that didn’t sound so robotic for common business purposes like training and marketing content.

 It achieved that first by basing its solution on Tacotron, a speech engine developed by Google and academic researchers.
-But soon it had built its own that was more efficient, resulted in more convincing voices, and could produce clips of arbitrary lengths.
-Speech engines often trip up after a couple sentences, descending into babble or losing tone, but WellSaid’s read the entirety of Mary Shelley’s Frankenstein without a hiccup.
+But soon it had built its own that was more efficient, resulted in more convincing voices and could produce clips of arbitrary lengths.
+Speech engines often trip up after a couple sentences, descending into babble or losing tone, but WellSaid’s read the entirety of Mary Shelley’s “Frankenstein” without a hiccup.

 The voices were good enough that they were rated as human or as good as human by listeners — not something you could really say about the usual virtual assistant suspects when they speak more than a handful of words.
-Not only that, but the speech was generated considerably faster than realtime, where other high quality options often operated at a tenth realtime or slower — meaning three minutes of speech would take one minute to generate by WellSaid and half an hour or more by Tacotron.
+Not only that, but the speech was generated considerably faster than real time, where other high-quality options often operated at a tenth real time or slower — meaning three minutes of speech would take one minute to generate by WellSaid and half an hour or more by Tacotron.

 Lastly, the system allows for new “Voice Avatars” to be created based on existing voice talent, like a trusted company spokesperson or voiceover artist.
-Originally about 20 hours of audio was needed to build a model of their quirks and voice style, but now it can do so with as little as 2 hours, CEO Matt Hocking said.
+Originally about 20 hours of audio was needed to build a model of their quirks and voice style, but now it can do so with as little as two hours, CEO Matt Hocking said.

 The company is strictly business-focused right now, which is to say there’s no user-facing app to digitize your voice into an avatar or anything.
 There are attendant risks and no realistic business model for it, so that’s off the table for now.